charmbracelet/wishlist/README.md

 ![screencast](https://user-images.githubusercontent.com/42545625/176265745-1749c5ae-bf8d-460f-865c-fae0e45cb448.gif)

 With Wishlist you can have a single entrypoint for multiple SSH endpoints, whether they are [Wish](https://github.com/charmbracelet/wish) apps or not.

 As a server, it can be used to start multiple SSH apps within a single package and list them over SSH.
 You can list apps provided elsewhere, too.

-You can also use the `wishlist` CLI to list and connect to servers in your `~/.ssh/config` or a YAML config file.
+You can also use the `wishlist` CLI to list and connect to servers in your `~/.ssh/config` or, a YAML config file.

 ## Installation